Your First Event

 Get a quick lesson: We always have volunteers available at our meets who are more than happy to give a quick 15-minute introduction for beginners.
 They'll explain a few basic rules, give an overview of the map and symbols, and show how to use a compass and electronic scorecard "e-punch".

-Registration: Follow the signs to our registration table where you'll fill out a registration form, sign a waiver, pay (unless you’re pre-registered), and receive your e-punch and rental equipment (if needed).
+Registration: Follow the signs to our registration table where you'll fill out a registration and waiver form, pay (unless you’re pre-registered), and receive your e-punch and rental equipment (if needed).

 Start!: Head to the start line and enter the chute for your chosen course.
 Most of our events have a “staggered-start”, so the volunteer will let you know when you’re cleared to start (usually 2 minutes after the previous starter).
 Once you’re ready to go, you’ll insert your e-punch into the "start" control point, be given your map, and you’re ready to go!